-If you’re shopping for a life insurance or long-term disability insurance policy, there’s a good chance that at some point you’ll be asked to undergo an insurance medical exam, also known as a life insurance physical exam.
-(Technically it’s called a “paramedical exam,” just in case someone asks you.)
-If you’ve never had one before, you might have some questions about it—like what goes on during it, and why are you being asked to take a disability insurance or life insurance medical exam in the first place?
+If you're shopping for a life insurance policy, there's a good chance that after you get your term life insurance quote you'll be asked to undergo an insurance medical exam, also known as a life insurance physical exam.
+(Technically it's called a "paramedical exam," just in case someone asks you.)
+If you've never had one before, you might have some questions about it—like what goes on during it, and why are you being asked to take a disability insurance or life insurance medical exam in the first place?
 Here are some answers.

 What does the life insurance medical exam (or paramedical exam) entail?

 The point of the exam is to get a snapshot of your health, so you'll be asked to fill out a questionnaire about your health history.
 The technician or nurse will also take some basic measurements: